krajbichlab/WCNE/README.md

 # West Coast Neuroecon 2025 Website

-This is the official website for the West Coast Neuroeconomics Mini-Symposium 2025, hosted at UCLA and organized by Ian Krajbich and Kianté Fernandez.
+This is the official website for the West Coast Neuroeconomics Symposium 2025, hosted at UCLA and organized by Ian Krajbich and Kianté Fernandez.

 ## About